HeyPuter/puter/doc/api/notifications.md

 Endpoints for managing notifications.

-## POST `/notif/mark-awk` (auth required)
+## POST `/notif/mark-ack` (auth required)

 ### Description

-The `/notif/mark-awk` endpoint marks the specified notification as "awknowledged".
+The `/notif/mark-ack` endpoint marks the specified notification as "acknowledged".
 This indicates that the user has chosen to either dismiss or act on this notification.

 ### Parameters